What We Do

 COMPAS Logo

 COMPAS is a year-long series of interdisciplinary events on controversial topics of public concern such as immigration, sustainability, technology, and the role of markets.
-In 2022-2023 we focused on Education in our Democracy.
-The program aims to model civil and informed discussion of ethical challenges facing our society.
+In 2023-2024 we are returning to past topics with COMPAS Directions: A Decade of Ethical Exploration.
+The program aims to model complex and informed discussion of ethical challenges facing our society.
 Our related undergraduate COMPAS Course (ARTSSCI 2400/E) introduces students to principles of civil discourse and provides opportunities for engagement with COMPAS events.

 Distinguished Lecture in Ethics